Blog

 Determining liability in a golf cart accident can be complex because multiple parties may share responsibility.
 Florida follows a modified comparative negligence system under F.S. § 768.81, which means you can recover compensation as long as you are 50% or less at fault for the accident.

-The Golf Cart Driver
+When the Golf Cart Driver Is at Fault

 The most common liable party is the negligent driver.
 If the driver was speeding, distracted, impaired, or violating traffic laws, they bear responsibility for resulting injuries.